 - Data sufficiency

 However, the GMAT math is much more challenging than the GRE one.
-Also, while GRE asks you to choose from multiple answers, type in the correct values or make quantitative comparisons, GMAT focuses on testing your problem solving skills and also throws some data sufficiency questions.
+Also, while GRE asks you to choose from multiple answers, type in the correct values or make quantitative comparisons, GMAT focuses on testing your problem-solving skills and throws some sufficiency questions.

-A major difference here is that GRE allows you to use the calculator while GMAT does not, even though the Math is more difficult in the GMAT.
-Therefore, proficiency in mathematics can help you decide in GRE vs GMAT tiff.
+A major difference between GRE and GMAT is that GRE allows you to use the calculator for the answers while GMAT does not, even though Math is more difficult in the GMAT.
+Therefore, proficiency in mathematics can help you decide on GMAT vs GRE tiff.

-GRE vs GMAT- Which one is the best for you?
+GMAT vs GRE – Which one is the best for you?

-Let us summarize what you have read till now and connect it with your profile.
+Let us summarise what you have read till now and connect it with your profile.

-- If you are focused on Business Schools, GMAT would help you the most.
-Over 6,000 business graduate programs at approximately 1,700 universities and organizations around the world accept the GMAT exam.
+- If you are focused on Business Schools, the GMAT will help you the most.
+Over 6,000 business graduate programs at approximately 1,700 universities and organisations around the world accept the GMAT exam.
 It is designed specifically to test your management aptitude.
 Though there are Business schools that accept GRE, some may not necessarily weigh it as equal to GMAT.

-- GRE is a good option if you are still thinking about choosing a program for yourself but want to give the exam now as the scores are valid for 5 years.
+- GRE is a good option if you are still thinking about choosing a program for yourself but want to give the exam now as the scores are valid for five years.
 That way, you can later opt for either Business Schools or non-management courses.
-However, for the same reason, GMAT is seen as a sign of commitment to management programs.
+However, the GMAT is seen as a sign of commitment to management programs for the same reason.

 - GRE is a good option if an amazing vocabulary is your strength.
 But then again, if you are fluent in English but lesser fluent applicants can get past you by learning over 1000 words, you have one more reason to go for GMAT over GRE.